AbhinavKRN/Rocketium/ReadMe.md

-Here's an enhanced version of your README file with additional details to make it more informative and attractive, including a link to the Postman documentation:

----

 # Node.js JSON Data Server

 Welcome to the **Node.js JSON Data Server**!
 This project leverages Express to create a robust and scalable server that serves, filters, and sorts dummy JSON data.
 Whether you're looking to practice API integration, or test data manipulation techniques, this server is a perfect starting point.